 It used to be that anyone who wanted to start a Minecraft server would download server software for the latest Minecraft version, but that has changed over the past few years.
-New server admins now quite often ask what the best version of Minecraft to use is.
+New server admins now often ask what the best version of Minecraft is.
 Should they use 1.8?
 1.12?
 1.16?
 In almost every case, the best is the latest version of Minecraft, and throughout this article, I'll explain why.

 The Factors